 In chapters 4 and 5 of Revelation, John is summoned into the throne-room of the Creator God through a door standing open in heaven.
-He recognised the trumpet-like voice that spoke to him earlier and a dazzling sight met his eyes.
-As he became accustomed to the glory that surrounded him, John saw a great throne and seated on the throne was One Who was so magnificent that His appearance could only be compared with precious sardius and jasper stones encircled by a rainbow, with the awesome appearance of an emerald.
+He recognised the trumpet-like voice that spoke to him earlier, and a dazzling sight met his eyes.
+As he became accustomed to the glory that surrounded him, John saw a great throne.
+Seated on the throne, was One Who was so magnificent that His appearance could only be compared with precious sardius and jasper stones encircled by a rainbow, with the awesome appearance of an emerald.

 John could see that the sealed document had writing on both the inside and outside, heightening the gravity of an already solemn, heavenly scene, for it contained much important information which was hidden from human eyes, protected from angelic gaze, and incapable of being altered, for it was secured and guarded with its seven royal seals.

-Such a securely sealed and secret document, could only be opened by the rightfully appointed recipient... and as John continued to watch the scene unfold, he discovered that it contained the full-force of God's outrage and wrath against sin and only a sinless Man would be worthy to unseal the scroll - but all men are sinners and all fall short of God's glory.
-The shocking realisation that humanity was doomed because of sin overwhelmed the apostle who began to weep.
+Such a securely sealed and secret document could only be opened by the rightfully appointed recipient, and as John continued to watch the scene unfold, he discovered that it contained the full-force of God's outrage and wrath against sin.
+Only a sinless Man would be worthy to unseal the scroll, but all men are sinners, and all fall short of God's glory.
+The shocking realisation that humanity was doomed because of sin, overwhelmed the apostle, and he began to weep.

-It was on Calvary's Cross that the full force God's wrath was poured out on the Lord Jesus Christ... the perfect Lamb of God and sinless Son of Man Whose lifeblood was shed to take away the sin of the world and to pay for the price of my sin, your sin, and the sin of the world.
-But ungodly men who refuse to accept Christ's payment for their sin as a free gift of God's grace, will be punished and judged according to their works - which can never be good enough for a holy God - for there is none good, not even one.
+It was on Calvary's Cross, that the full force God's wrath was poured out on the Lord Jesus Christ, the perfect Lamb of God and sinless Son of Man Whose lifeblood was shed to pay for the price of my sin, your sin, and the sin of the world.
+But ungodly men who refuse to accept Christ's payment for their sin as a free gift of God's grace, will be punished and judged according to their works - which can never be good enough for a holy God: "For there is none good, not even one."

-Heavenly Father, thank You for sending Your Son to come to earth as the sinless Son of Man - the Lamb of God Who takes away the sin of the world.
-Thank You that He was good enough to pay the price for my sin and the sin of the whole world, through the shedding of His lifeblood on Calvary's Cross.
-Thank You that He paid the price for my sin and endured the wrath that I deserve.
-Thank You and that He is the righteous Man Who is worthy to open the seven-sealed scroll, so that Your justified judgement against sin can be poured out on the God-hating, Christ-rejecting, fallen race, that refuses to receive Your free gift of salvation.
-Thank You that Jesus is Lord of heaven and earth and that a day is coming when He will judge the world in righteousness, and that all enemies will one day be placed under His feet.
-Thank You in Jesus' precious name, AMEN.
+Heavenly Father, thank You for sending Your Son to come to earth as the sinless Son of Man, the Lamb of God Who takes away the sin of the world.
+Only He was good enough to pay the price for my sin and the sin of the whole world, through the shedding of His life-blood on Calvary's Cross.
+Only He is worthy to open the seven-sealed scroll so that Your justified judgement against sin can be poured out on the God-hating, Christ-rejecting, fallen race that refuses to receive Your free gift of salvation.
+Thank You that Jesus is Lord of heaven and earth Who will judge the world in righteousness and that all His enemies will one day be placed under His feet.
+In Jesus' name, AMEN.